-The School's Strategic Plan was approved by the Governors in March 2017 which covered the 2017/18 academic year.
-The key future plans for the School remain:
+The School's Strategic Plan was approved by the Governors in October 2019 which covered the 2019/20 academic year.
+The key future plans for the School are:

-- to provide an educational experience which is consistent with its stated aims and philosophy and which is recognised for its excellence within a learning culture in which pupils are encouraged to aim high and work systematically towards the achievement of their goals; - to maintain and improve the performance of its pupils in public examinations (especially at A and GCSE levels) so as to enhance the academic reputation of Colfe's, whilst maintaining the strength of the School's cultural, sporting and extra-curricular activities; - to ensure that all pupils who leave the Senior School are prepared and equipped to meet the challenges and opportunities which they will face on leaving Colfe's; - to ensure that the aspirational culture of the School is reflected in all parts of the School.
-In achieving this objective, the Junior School will continue to be an important source of pupils for the Senior School; - to develop a distinctive learning culture within the whole school to promote mental strength and resilience; and - to continue, through focussed improvement, to ensure that the School estate is a safe and attractive environment that is conducive to learning.
+- to provide an educational experience which is consistent with its stated aims and philosophy and which is recognised for its excellence within a learning culture in which pupils are encouraged to aim high and work systematically towards the achievement of their goals; - to maintain and improve the performance of its pupils in public examinations so as to enhance the academic reputation of Colfe's, whilst maintaining the strength of the School's cultural, sporting and co-curricular activities; - to ensure that all pupils who leave the Senior School are prepared and equipped to meet the challenges and opportunities which they will face on entering the wider world; - to ensure that the aspirational culture of the school is reflected in all parts of the school.
+In achieving this objective, the Junior School also aims to become an important source of academically able and well-rounded pupils for Colfe's Senior School; - to develop a distinctive learning culture within the whole school to promote mental strength and resilience; - to attract and retain key members of staff; - to continue our improvement of the fabric of the school estate in the context of providing enhanced facilities in which to deliver and achieve our educational objectives;